paravsingla/paravsingla.github.io/_posts/2018-09-03-I'll-be-everything.md

 layout:     post
 title:      I'll be Everything
 permalink:  /everything
-date:       2018-08-28
+date:       2018-09-3
-summary:    It was not too long ago that I realized something - Life is long...
+summary:    It was not too long ago that I realized something - Life is long.
 categories: thoughts
 ---